Null

 Null was also infamous in the scanlation community for its secrecy.
 During the time when the group was first founded, scanlating licensed series was often frowned upon.
 To avoid unnecessary attention and trouble, kal- and the other founding members decided to keep the group's whereabouts a secret, and the group adopted the motto of "this group doesn't exist."
 Since then, Null has requested websites not to list its IRC channel or the website URL, so users had to put in quite a bit of effort to locate Null.
 In 2009, the scanlation scene was a much different world than it had been seven years ago, and scanlating licensed series became commonplace.
 After a staff vote, Null finally shed its skin of secrecy, announcing that "Null exists!" and made its website and IRC channel more readily available to the public.

-In 2009, Null is one of the few groups created in the early 2000s that is still considered fully operational.
-Currently Null shares its website with fellow shounen scanlator Manga-Heaven, and continues to scanlate various shounen-oriented series, including high-quality scanlation of its star project One Piece.
+In 2009, Null is one of the few groups created in the early 2000s that is still considered fully operational, and shares its website with fellow shounen scanlator Manga-Heaven while continuing to scanlate various shounen-oriented series, including high-quality scanlation of its star project One Piece.